Langulus/RTTI/README.md

    LANGULUS_FILES() "txt,rtf";

    // Each type can have its own major version.
-   // This can be used to detect version mismatches at runtime, when linking different builds of modules/libraries LANGULUS_VERSION_MAJOR() 1;
+   // This can be used to detect version mismatches at runtime when linking different builds of modules/libraries LANGULUS_VERSION_MAJOR() 1;
    // Each type can have its own minor version
-   // This can be used to warn users of minor changes, whenl linking different builds of modules/libraries LANGULUS_VERSION_MINOR() 0;
+   // This can be used to warn users of minor changes when linking different builds of modules/libraries LANGULUS_VERSION_MINOR() 0;

    // Make sure our type is considered Plain Old Data